apache/couchdb/src/docs/rfcs/018-mango-covering-json-index.md

 so the `include_docs` argument to the view fabric call will be `false`.
 We'll need to add a helper method to return whether the index is covering.

-When selecting an index, we'll need to be careful of some subtleties.
-We will need to ensure that only fields in the `selector` and not `fields` are used when choosing an index.
-This is because we require all keys in the index to be fields within the selector -- with predicates implying `$exists=true` -- due to the fact that only documents that include _all_ fields in the index are added to the index.
-Therefore, if the selector doesn't imply all fields in the index's keys exist, then using that index risks returning an incomplete result set.
+When selecting an index, we'll need to ensure that only fields in the `selector` and not `fields` are used when choosing an index.
+This is because we need all fields in the `selector` to be present per [Mango JSON index selection](#mango-json-index-selection).
+This is because `fields` is only used after we generate the result set, and none of the field names in `fields` need to exist in result documents.

+As an example, an index `["age", "name"]` would still require the `selector` to imply `$exists=true` for both `age` and `name` even if the `fields` were just `["age"]` in order that correct results be returned.

+Of note, this means that if an index is unusable pre-covering-index support, it will continue to be unusable after this implementation: whether an index covers a query is only used to prefer one already usable index over another.

 Within `view_cb/2`, we'll need to know whether an index is covering.
 Without that, `view_cb/2` will interpret the lack of included documents as an indicator